wbjacks/voter-guides/_posts/2024-11-02-november-2024-general-election.md

     this isn't likely to be the only chance to do this.
 And, in addition to being a Breed supporter, I hold SPUR in extremely high regard, so I am very willing to believe that they will do a better job writing their proposition than the Farrell campaign did for Prop D.
+  - The limit of 65 must be maintained going forward, which might prevent further bloat but will also cause ongoing rigidity.
   - However- commission reform in general seems like a pretty excellent thing to do, and this measure would do it one way or another.
 Legislature would most likely find ways to shore up critical losses, as well.